signalapp/Signal-Desktop/CONTRIBUTING.md

   automatically based on that file and then periodically uploaded to Transifex for translation.
 - [Rebase](https://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/) your
-  changes on the latest `development` branch, resolving any conflicts.
+  changes on the latest `main` branch, resolving any conflicts.
   This ensures that your changes will merge cleanly when you open your PR.
 - Be sure to add and run tests!
 - Make sure the diff between the development branch and your branch contains only the